oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 #### Additional Considerations:

-Pod autoscaling can be paired with startup and liveness probes to verify that a recipe is both ready to receive requests and continuing to function properly.
+Pod autoscaling can be paired with startup and liveness probes to verify that a blueprint is both ready to receive requests and continuing to function properly.
 For more information, visit [our startup and liveness probe doc](../startup_liveness_probes/README.md).

 ## Node + Pod Auto-Scaling (Scaling Beyond a Single Node)